japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 getMemoryStatus: Map[BlockManagerId, (Long, Long)]
 ----

-`getMemoryStatus` posts a `GetMemoryStatus` message xref:storage:BlockManagerMasterEndpoint.adoc[] and waits for a response which becomes the return value.
+`getMemoryStatus` posts a `GetMemoryStatus` message storage:BlockManagerMasterEndpoint.md[] and waits for a response which becomes the return value.

 == [[getStorageStatus]] Storage Status (Posting GetStorageStatus to BlockManagerMaster RPC endpoint) -- `getStorageStatus` Method